Capturing the Friedmans: Synopsis

 After their pleas, both Arnold and Jesse said that no abuse had taken place during the computer classes, but they thought, given the media coverage of the case and the climate in Great Neck at the time, they would have been convicted and given harsher sentences if they had gone to trial.
 However, in a document Arnold wrote while under house arrest after he was bailed out of jail, he did claim that, when he was 13, he sexually abused his younger brother, Howard, who was eight years old at the time (Howard is interviewed in the film and says he does not remember being abused by his brother), and admitted to, as an adult, molesting two boys who were not his students (Jesse's lawyer, Peter Panaro, who visited Arnold in a Wisconsin federal prison, is interviewed in the film and says Arnold admitted this to him as well).
 Jesse, in a statement subsequent to the film, said his father also told him and his brothers that he sexually abused Howard.

 Arnold Friedman died in prison in 1995 after taking an overdose of antidepressants, leaving a $250,000 life insurance benefit to Jesse.
-Jesse Friedman was released from New York's Clinton Correctional Facility in 2001 after serving 13 years of his sentence.
+Jesse was released from New York's Clinton Correctional Facility in 2001 after serving thirteen years of his sentence.
 As of 2013, he was running an online book-selling business.